-Despite sediment being considered to have a negative impact on suspension feeders (Gerrodette & Flechsig, 1979), many encrusting sponges appear to be able to survive in highly sedimented conditions and, in fact, many species prefer such habitats (Schönberg, 2015; Bell & Barnes, 2000; Bell & Smith, 2004).
+Despite sediment being considered to have a negative impact on suspension feeders (Gerrodette & Flechsig, 1979), many encrusting sponges appear to be able to survive in highly sedimented conditions, and in fact, many species prefer such habitats (Bell & Barnes 2000; Bell & Smith, 2004; Bell et al., 2015; Schönberg, 2015).
 Castric-Fey & Chassé (1991) conducted a factorial analysis of the subtidal rocky ecology near Brest, France and rated the distribution of species in varying turbidity (corroborated by the depth at which laminarians disappeared).
 Cliona celata and Stelligera rigida were classed as indifferent to turbidity, Tethya aurantium, Pachymatisma johnstonia and Polymastia boletiformis (as Polymastia robusta) had a slight preference for clearer water, while Dysidea fragilis, Polymastia mamillaris, and Raspailia ramosa had a strong preference for turbid water.
 Some of the characterizing sponges occur in harbours and estuaries, including Halichondria spp. and Hymeniacidon perleve (Ackers et al., 1992).
-Storr (1976) observed the sponge Sphecispongia vesparium 'back washing' to eject sediment and noted that other sponges (such as Condrilla nucula) use secretions to remove settled material.
+Storr (1976) observed the sponge Sphecispongia vesparium 'backwashing' to eject sediment and noted that other sponges (such as Condrilla nucula) use secretions to remove settled material.
 Raspailia ramosa and Stelligera stuposa have a reduced maximum size in areas of high sedimentation (Bell et al., 2002).
-Tjensvoll et al. (2013) found that Geodia barretti physiologically shuts down (86% reduction in respiration) when exposed to sediment concentrations of 100 mg /l.
+Tjensvoll (2013) found that Geodia barretti physiologically shuts down (86% reduction in respiration) when exposed to sediment concentrations of 100 mg/l.
 Rapid recovery to initial respiration levels directly after the exposure indicated that Geodia barretti can cope with a single short exposure to elevated sediment concentrations.
-It should be noted that many of the characterizing sponges have been recorded in the turbid biotope CR.MCR.CFaVS.CuSpH.Vs (Connor et al., 2004) and resistance to suspended solids in these species are likely to be high.

-CR.MCR.CFaVS.CuSpH.Vs occurs in estuarine waters and therefore the species in the biotope are likely to be well adapted to turbid conditions.
-Wass et al. (1997) described suspended sediment maxima for 'medium' sized rivers as rarely exceeding 500 mg/l, with a few rivers (including the Don and the Swale) experiencing concentrations in excess of 1000 mg/l.
+It should be noted that many of the characterizing sponges have been recorded in the turbid biotopes CFaVS.CuSpH.VS and CFaVS.CuSpH.As (Connor et al., 2004).
+For example, CR.MCR.CFaVS.CuSpH.VS occurs in estuarine waters and, therefore, the species in the biotope are likely to be well adapted to turbid conditions.
+Wass et al. (1999) described suspended sediment maxima for 'medium' sized rivers as rarely exceeding 500 mg/l, with a few rivers (including the Don and the Swale) experiencing concentrations in excess of 1000 mg/l.
 Langston et al. (2003) described annual mean suspended sediment concentrations in the Tamar as varying from 61 mg/l to 1039 mg/l in the upper estuary, 6 to 18 mg/l in the outer estuary and 2 to 9 mg/l beyond.
 It should be noted that the values quoted are mean annual concentrations and the same report states that conditions could be 'very turbid' in the outer estuary.
-The estuarine turbidity maximum (the point at which highest turbidity is experienced) can be highly variable and has been reported to move by ca 12 km down-estuary during the transition from neap to spring tides in the Humber estuary (Uncles et al., 2006).
+The estuarine turbidity maximum (the point at which highest turbidity is experienced) can be highly variable and has been reported to move by ca 12 km down-estuary during the transition from neap to spring tides in the Humber estuary (Uncles et al., 2005).
 Estuarine environments are likely to experience variable turbidity and the species present are probably tolerant of significant short-term changes in suspended solid concentrations.